-Report claims new Baylor assistant, former Cedar Hill coach Joey McGuire pushing to flip recent stars
+Report: new Baylor assistant, former Cedar Hill coach Joey McGuire pushing to flip recent stars

-When Joey McGuire left his respected and lofty perch leading Cedar Hill’s football powerhouse to become an assistant coach under newly-hired Matt Rhule at Baylor, the widespread sentiment was that it was a huge step toward buying Rhule instant bona fides in his new home state.
+When Joey McGuire left his respected and lofty perch leading Cedar Hill’s football powerhouse to become an assistant coach under newly hired Matt Rhule at Baylor, the widespread sentiment was that it was a huge step toward buying Rhule instant bona fides in his new home state.

 McGuire is a respected head coach by his colleagues and high school athletes, who have seen the Longhorns compete for state titles on an annual basis, often charging up the Super 25 national rankings in the process.

 That recognition, in turn, should make it easier for McGuire and the Bears to recruit Texas athletes.
 Now, according to one report from 247 Sports, McGuire is hoping that success may start very close to home.
 Ryan Bartow, one of 247’s national recruiting reporters, spoke to Cedar Hill’s three highest-profile prospects about McGuire.
 All three said he’s been in touch and that it’s clear he would love for them to follow his path to Waco.

 For the record, Texas A&M wide receiver commit Camron Buckley, Oklahoma wide receiver pledge Charleston Rambo and future Notre Dame quarterback Avery Davis all reaffirmed that their collegiate decisions were final.
-Still, that doesn’t mean Davis and co. don’t respect their high school coach, or that they’ll ever refrain from picking up the phone if he calls, in honor of the relationship they’ve shared with him in the past.
+Still, that doesn’t mean Davis and Co. don’t respect their high school coach, or that they’ll ever refrain from picking up the phone if he calls, in honor of the relationship they’ve shared with him in the past.
 They’re also all uniformly happy for McGuire’s big shot at the higher stage.

 “I was excited for him,” Davis told Bartow.
 “It happened to be at Baylor and I knew they were going to come after me.
 I’m just excited for him.
 It’s a great opportunity.
 It’s a respect type of thing.
 He coached me for four years.
 Off the bat I have more respect for him than any other coach.